bensoer/kfp/README.md

-# 8005-fp-portforwarder
+# KFP

 Created By Eric Tsang and Ben Soer

-8005-fp-portforwarder is a Kotlin based Port Forwarding application that allows users to redirect UDP or TCP traffic to a designated host on a specific IP.
+KFP is a Kotlin based Port Forwarding application that allows users to redirect UDP or TCP traffic to a designated host on a specific IP.
 The project runs multi-threaded with a GUI allowing realtime responsiveness to changes applied on port forwards.
-Additionaly the system monitors traffic quanities and the number of connections made through the various ports that are forwarded.
+Additionally the system monitors traffic quanities and the number of connections made through the various ports that are forwarded.
 Users observing the GUI can watch in real-time the amount of traffic passing through the Port Forwarder at any gvien time.